 - The surviving spouse or child must be eligible for VA benefits in their own right.

-In addition, the spouse may be entitled to receive reimbursement for some of their burial costs.
-This includes the cost of transporting the body from the place of death to the funeral home and any costs associated with the burial or cremation.
+In addition, the spouse may be entitled to reimbursement for some burial costs.
+It includes the cost of transporting the body from the place of death to the funeral home and any costs associated with the burial or cremation.

 Children of deceased service members are also eligible for many burial allowance benefits.
 They may be entitled to receive dependency and indemnity compensation, just like the spouse, as well as educational assistance and special monthly payments known as Survivors’ Benefits.

-These payments help cover the costs associated with being a child of a deceased service member and burial expenses.
+These payments help cover the costs associated with being a child of a deceased service member and burial expenses through the VA death benefits system.